cherika-zz/new_options/README.md

-# New_options: used the option 'without bundle install'
+# New_options: used the option 'don't run bundle install'

 == README